 Define your space – have a dedicated area for work, however small, to separate work life from home life.
 Ideally in a separate area, but otherwise any quiet area.

-Working from home equipment – as employers will not be able to see the working from home set-up of certain staff, it is important to keep in regular discussions regarding employee’s working from home equipment (ie making sure laptops, monitors and headphones are functional and up to date), in order to ensure that all employees are equipped to manage their workload from home.
+Working from home equipment – it is important to keep in regular discussions regarding employee’s working from home equipment (ie making sure laptops, monitors and headphones are functional and up to date), in order to ensure that all employees are equipped to manage their workload from home.

 Sitting correctly – in an ideal situation, every employee should have a fit-for-purpose work chair and desk as well as desk equipment set up professionally.
 Make sure you have checked in with your team on these elements.

 Working in natural light, sitting with correct posture in the best chair possible, ensuring laptop screens are positioned at eye height and using external keyboard & mouse wherever possible, are all important elements to get right.
-Check in with your teams on these aspects, and use/share the links in the section above.
+Check in with your teams on these aspects.

-Take regular short breaks – every 20 minutes, look up, stretch, walk about, reach out to a colleague, open a window and get some fresh air.
+Take regular short breaks – when working alone, its all to easy to get pulled into the screen in front of you for hours on end.
+Every 20 minutes, look up, stretch, walk about, reach out to a colleague, open a window and get some fresh air.
 Make time to eat lunch properly.

 Establish a routine – establishing some familiarity can help people stay productive and to feel in control, happier at work.
 Set regular hours and stick to the schedule.